esdg/GodotSceneManager/addons/ScenesManager/Docs/faq.md

 ### Q: How much memory does the plugin use?
 **A**: The plugin has minimal overhead.
 Memory usage depends mainly on your scenes and transition effects, not the plugin itself.

+### Q: Can i delete the demo folder?
+**A**: Yes, the demo is not part of the plugin, you can also remove unused transition in transition library folder.

 ## 🎮 Game Development

 ### Q: Is this suitable for mobile games?